johnMedlockDev/LightFeather.RazorPages/README.md

 ## Overview

-The application consists of an Api layer, a Ui layer, and a Class Library.
+The application consists of an Api layer, a Ui layer, an Infrastructure Layer, a Database, and a Domain Layer.
 The application is dockerized.

 # Technologies Used